Zirconia Crowns: Pros, Cons & Costs

 In addition to Zirconia being used for dental crowns, zirconium is also known for its usage in various prostheses for surgeries of knees, hips, fingers, and ears.

-Some of the biggest upsides of a zirconia crown are its strength and durability.
-Zirconia crowns have been shown to offer the same level of longevity that other metal crowns do, with the added benefits of being more aesthetically pleasing and closer to tooth color than other metals.
+Some of the biggest upsides of a zirconia crown are strength and durability.
+Zirconia crowns have been shown to offer the same level of longevity that metal crowns do.
+That durability could mean that your zirconia crowns need replacing less frequently than other versions, which could save you money in the long run.

 Zirconia crowns are strong and resistant to chipping or breaking.
-This makes them a hardier option than ceramic or porcelain crowns.
+This makes them a hardier option than standard ceramic or porcelain crowns.
+You could save money on things like repairs, especially if your crowns are on your front teeth.

 Unlike other metal crowns, zirconia also has a high level of biocompatibility, meaning that your body is less likely to reject a zirconia crown.
-Zirconia crowns can provide optimal mechanics and potentially last a long time.
+This could also save you money, as you may not be required to get a replacement if a crown fails.

 One of the cons of a zirconia crown is that it can be tricky to match it exactly to the color of the tooth.
 It often appears just a shade different from your natural tooth color.